Python GN Templates#

 pw_python_wheels#

 Collects Python wheels for one or more pw_python_package targets, plus any additional pw_python_package targets they depend on, directly or indirectly.
 Note that this does not include Python dependencies that come from outside the GN build, like packages from PyPI, for example.
-Those should still be declared in the package’s setup.py file as usual.
+Those should still be declared in the package’s setup.cfg file as usual.

 Arguments#